Bibliography Panel from Barcelona

 Among other things we’re doing in this project, we’re investigating a mode of historiography which takes the year-by-year changes in mathematical and scientific bibliographies seriously.
 As McKenzie actually did, we combine extrinsic analyses of power with the intrinsic systems of knowledge.

 Said succinctly again, we consider paperwork history not as a mere result of biopower, but as an autonomous historical domain worthy of study.
+I’ll demonstrate some of the sort of analysis I’ve been thinking about.

-The 1930s numbered issues came at the end of a long tradition of excerpting.
-From Callimachus to Pliny and Gessner, humanists kept commonplace books and studied the techniques of excerpting, the ars excerpendi, to serve their personal meditations.
-A reader would collect excerpts in a florilegium, commonplace, or even slips of paper.
+The 1930s numbered issues came at the end of a long tradition of excerpting at central locations.
+From Callimachus to Pliny and Gessner, humanists kept commonplace books and studied the techniques of excerpting, the ars excerpendi, to serve their personal meditations.[@vine19:miscel; @blair17:gessner] A reader would collect excerpts in a florilegium, commonplace, or even slips of paper.
 This reader might be a professional managing books or a virtoso studying the philosophy of nature.
 The shift from personal to published was commonplace, Chinese encyclopedists had long practised the art before Europe, but the 17th to 18th century saw a shift to shared excerpting projects along with new information methods.
-The 19th century and early 20th century improved the technology, and the Zentralblatt falls securely into that tradition.
+The centralising shift is generally thought to come about partially because of technical advancements in writing technology and partially in response to Francis Bacon’s explicit call for such a shift.[@BaconNewOrganonReading] The 19th century and early 20th century further improved writing technology, and the Zentralblatt falls securely into that tradition.[@carvalho04:forty; @mitchell37:inks; @mitchell04:inks; and @waters40:inks describe the situation as it appeared over the first third of the twentieth century.
+The works are particularly interested in the idea of permanence and stability, which is echoed in the aims of these bibliographies.]

-Yet, move forward to the 1990s, the Zentralblatt has begun to appear in digital form, on BBSs, through WAIS, and on CD-ROM.
-In 1997, the project to convert all the old issues, such as those from the 1930s to CD-ROMs, was complete.
-But, resources are not unlimited, so the early efforts at classification along with a host of other aspects were left out.
+The Fachinformationszentrum Karlsruhe had undertaken comprehensive retrospective digitisation to fit with this new comprehensively retrospective vision for the Zentralblatt and by 1997 the project to keyboard all the old issues to CD-ROMs was complete.
+The CD-ROM versions, like the earlier But, resources are not unlimited, so the early efforts at classification along with a host of other aspects were left out.
 This was fine, because one can certainly have recourse to the early issues, if needed.
 It’s the 1990s and every library has a periodical room.

 The media archeology of the CD-ROMs and the database is fascinating, but that could be a whole other talk on it’s own.